The small business no-nonsense guide to GDPR

 -Article 30(5) General Data Protection Regulation-

-In plain language, the GDPR does not expect the same level of obligation from a small company of say 12 employees as it would from Facebook.
-This is unless of course you process data more than occasionally or if the data is of special categories, in which case you will need to comply in the same way as larger organisations.
+In plain language, the GDPR does not expect the same level of obligation from a small company of, say, 12 employees as it would from a company like Facebook.
+That is unless you process data more than occasionally or if the data is of special categories, in which case you will need to comply in the same way as larger organisations.

 It’s important to understand the general principles because, as the GDPR states, data protection is not a product but a process.
 In understanding the process you will be able to evaluate your current data protection procedure and update it where necessary to ensure that you are compliant with the GDPR.